 Further, the DLS serves as a “goodwill ambassador” of the USAEE to relevant outside professional organizations and events by providing outstanding speakers to facilitate a broader understanding of energy and current events.

-The Distinguished Lecturer Series disseminates information about the latest energy market trends and applied economic analysis from peer-nominated thought leaders and recognized experts in their field who are known to be capable speakers.
+The DLS disseminates information about the latest energy market trends and applied economic analysis from peer-nominated thought leaders and recognized experts in their field who are known to be capable speakers.

 USAEE membership is desired but not required of DLS participants.
-DLS participants who have spoken at USAEE conferences and/or other similar international professional association events will be given preference over those who have not.
+DLS participants who hold USAEE membership or have spoken at USAEE conferences and/or other similar international professional association events will be given preference over those who have not.

-To nominate a colleague, please complete the Nomination Form by clicking here.
-Remember to submit your nomination between September – January.
+Speakers are peer-nominated.
+To nominate a colleague, complete the Nomination Form by clicking here between September and January of each year.

-If you have any questions or comments, please contact USAEE Vice President, Chapter-Liaison at email@example.com.
+If you have any questions or comments, please contact Dave Williams at email@example.com

 Mine Yucel, Senior Vice President & Research Director, Federal Reserve Bank of Dallas – Petroleum, Natural Gas, Unconventional Fossil Fuels, Energy and the Economy and Energy Security and Geopolitics

 Andrew Slaughter, Executive Director, Deloitte Services LP – Petroleum, Natural Gas and Energy and the Environment

 Guy Caruso, Senior Advisor, CSIS - Energy Security and Geopolitics, Energy Modelling